War on terror: Rendition to "Black Sites"

-Criticism of American media's withholding of coverage
+Criticism of U.S. media's withholding of coverage

-Major American newspapers, such as "The Washington Post," have been criticized for deliberately withholding publication of articles reporting locations of Black Sites.
+Major American newspapers, such as The Washington Post, have been criticized for deliberately withholding publication of articles reporting locations of Black Sites.
 The Post defended its decision to suppress this news on the ground that such revelations "could open the U.S. government to legal challenges, particularly in foreign courts, and increase the risk of political condemnation at home and abroad."
-However, according to Fairness and Accuracy In Reporting "the possibility that illegal, unpopular government actions might be disrupted is not a consequence to be feared, however—it's the whole point of the U.S. First Amendment. ...
+However, according to Fairness and Accuracy in Reporting "the possibility that illegal, unpopular government actions might be disrupted is not a consequence to be feared, however—it's the whole point of the U.S. First Amendment. ...
 Without the basic fact of where these prisons are, it's difficult if not impossible for 'legal challenges' or 'political condemnation' to force them to close."
 FAIR argued that the damage done to the global reputation of the United States by the continued existence of black-site prisons was more dangerous than any threat caused by the exposure of their locations.

 The complex at Stare Kiejkuty, a Soviet-era compound once used by German intelligence in World War II, is best known as having been the only Russian intelligence training school to operate outside the Soviet Union.
 Its prominence in the Soviet era suggests that it may have been the facility first identified—but never named—when the Washington Post's Dana Priest revealed the existence of the CIA's secret prison network in November 2005.

 The journalists who exposed this provided their sources and this information and documents were provided to The Washington Post in 2005.
 In addition, they also identified such Black Sites are concealed:

 The journalists went on to explain that "Such a site, sources say, would have to be near an airport."
 The airport in question is the Szczytno-Szymany International Airport.

-In response to these allegations, former Polish intelligence chief, Zbigniew Siemiatkowski, embarked on a media blitz and claimed that the allegations were "... part of the domestic political battle in the US over who is to succeed current Republican President George W Bush," according to the German news agency Deutsche Presse Agentur.
+In response to these allegations, former Polish intelligence chief, Zbigniew Siemiatkowski, embarked on a media blitz and claimed that the allegations were "... part of the domestic political battle in the US over who is to succeed current Republican president George W Bush," according to the German news agency Deutsche Presse Agentur.

 Prison ships

-The United States has also been accused of operating "floating prisons" to house and transport those arrested in its War on Terror, according to human rights lawyers.
+The United States has also been accused of operating "floating prisons" to house and transport those arrested in its war on terror, according to human rights lawyers.
 They have claimed that the US has tried to conceal the numbers and whereabouts of detainees.
 Although no credible information to support these assertions has ever come to light, the alleged justification for prison ships is primarily to remove the ability for jihadists to target a fixed location to facilitate the escape of high value targets, commanders, operations chiefs etc.